scientific-python/scientific-python-archive/summits/2023/2023-proposal.md

 ## Participants

-Participants will be recruited from the community of developers already actively engaged with the Scienfic Python project.
+Participants will be recruited from the community of developers already actively engaged with the Scientific Python project.
 Developers will represent packages such as NumPy, SciPy, matplotlib, xarray, pandas, scikit-image, scikit-learn, NetworkX, and IPython, as well as domain stacks including astropy, pangeo, and scikit-hep.

 ## Timing